SafeExamBrowser/seb-server/docs/lmssetup.rst

 SEB Server supports this course API's so far:
  - Open edX: The standard system `Open edX REST API <https://courses.edx.org/api-docs/>`_.
 The SEB Server uses the "courses" endpoints to get course data.
  - Moodle (Course Access): The standard system `Moodle REST API <https://docs.moodle.org/dev/Web_service_API_functions>`_.
-The SEB Server uses the "core_course" endpoints to get course data.
-Note that a second Moodle integration part for SEB access restriction with Config-Key will follow together with a Moodle plugin in a future version of SEB Server
+The SEB Server uses the standard Moodle rest endpoints to get course data.
+   Please note that a second Moodle integration part for SEB access restriction with Config-Key will follow together with a Moodle plugin in a future version of SEB Server

 **SEB restriction API**